Two fraternities ordered to cease operations, suspensions probable

 Reports and investigations aside, Priepke maintains confidence in the Greek community, which he was a member of during his time at UM, and the student body as a whole.

 “The university and the community, we are asking students to do what is unnatural for students.
-We are saying, ‘Please don’t be social, please don’t do this.
+We are saying, ‘Please don’t be social, please don’t do this.’
 These are difficult times,” Priepke said.
 “I still have been very pleased with how we are doing, including the Greek community to date.
 I feel very strongly about that.”